Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies

-\paragraph{Understanding Third Party Collection.} When applications state in their privacy policies that they do not share data with third parties except to provide certain services (not including targeted advertising), it is possible that developers do not clearly understand or parse the nuances of data collection and sharing performed by integrated third parties.
-For example, DishCult, Hello Neighbor, Chemistry \& Periodic Table, Demo (\#4, \#8, \#10, \#11 in~\autoref{tab:traffic-collection}) have policies that cover the collection and sharing of data from third-parties.
-To their credit, third party libraries provide guidelines and disclosure links for developers review before filling out their privacy labels and privacy policies (examples,~\cite{Appsflyer:Guidelines,Unity:Guidelines,Meta:Guidelines,GoogleAnalytics:Disclosures}).
-However, these guides include multiple caveats that can further complicate developers' understanding, requiring them to process against their own use cases and translate into Apple's data collection definitions and requirements.
+\paragraph{\textbf{Understanding Third Party Collection.}} When applications state in their privacy policies that they do not share data with third parties except to provide certain services (not including targeted advertising), it is possible that developers do not clearly understand or parse the nuances of data collection and sharing performed by integrated third parties.
+For example, Paypal, Crumbl, and Discord (\#3, \#9, \#12 in~\autoref{tab:traffic-collection}) have policies covering data collection and sharing from third parties.
+To their credit, third-party libraries provide guidelines and disclosure links for developers to review before filling out their privacy labels and privacy policies (examples,~\cite{Appsflyer:Guidelines,Unity:Guidelines,Meta:Guidelines,GoogleAnalytics:Disclosures}).
+However, these guides include multiple caveats that can further complicate developers' understanding, requiring them to process against their use cases and translate into Apple's data collection definitions and requirements.